WalnutTreeGit/walnuttreegit.github.io/_pages/publications.md

 <div class="publications">

-<b>NOTE:</b> The arXiv version of Certainty-Guided Reasoning is currently outdated; an updated version will be posted soon.
+<b>NOTE:</b> The arXiv version of Certainty-Guided Reasoning is currently <b>outdated</b>; an updated version will be posted soon.
 Please use the PDF link for the latest version.

 {% bibliography %}